Telecom & IT Blog | Explore Our Recources | Tailwind

 Whether you're designing a brand-new wireless network or troubleshooting an existing one, a WiFi survey provides critical data to make smart, cost-effective decisions.

 Knowing when a site survey is done for a wireless network is essential to avoid poor performance or wasted infrastructure investments.
-You should perform a WiFi site survey during the following scenarios:
+While every environment is different, there are several common situations where a WiFi survey can make a major difference.

 Planning your WiFi survey at these strategic moments can help you make the most of your network investments, all while ensuring reliable connectivity for everyone who depends on it.